nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_safety_alerts.md

 {% include custom/section.warnbanner.html %}

 ## Safety Alerts Section Content##
 The Safety alerts section carries safety alerts associated with the patient.
-Elements should be formatted as subheadings in any html sent.
+Elements should be formatted as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>